Returning Students need a One-Stop Shop?

 If you cannot, for work, family, or other important reasons, not attend a SOAR session, your Interdisciplinary Studies academic advisor will work with you one-on-one to ensure that you have a course schedule.

 Once you and your advisor have developed your academic schedule you'll want to identify and purchase or rent your textbooks.
 UNA's bookstore has an easy-to-use webpage that allows you to input information about each and every course you've recently registered for.
 You'll need to know the name of the department offering the course and the prefix they use (e.g., Management is MG, Communication is COM), the number of the course, and the section number.

 Once you've identified the textbooks you may use the ISBN number to purchase your books.
 You may purchase books from UNA's bookstore, independent bookstores or on-line sources.

 We hope this "one-stop-shop" and activity timeline will be a useful resource for you but remember that no website replaces actual contact with people that want to help you.
-Please don't hesitate to contact the Interdisciplinary and Professional Studies staff if you have any questions or concerns.
+Please don't hesitate to contact our office if you have any questions or concerns.